 The U.S.’s World Cup absence has “set back” soccer in the country “by several years,” according to Jurgen Klinsmann, the former men’s national team coach who was ousted in November 2016 after their less-than-satisfying performance thus far.
-Now, months after defeat, Americans must address the question: Why didn’t a team in a country with tremendous size and resources fail to qualify?
+Now, months after defeat, Americans must address the question: Why did a team in a country with tremendous size and resources fail to qualify?
 Part of the issue, Dubois said, is inaccessibility to soccer on the youth level, as hefty costs for club teams could bar talented players from the sport.
-In fact, European countries with dominate teams like Germany, France and Belgium “all have a record of doing really sustained grassroots support for sports at the youth level so everyone has access to it,” Dubois said.
+In fact, European countries with dominant teams like Germany, France and Belgium “all have a record of doing really sustained grassroots support for sports at the youth level so everyone has access to it,” Dubois said.

 “If you want to have the best national team,” Dubois said, “you’ve got to start at the roots in terms of cultivating and supporting the best talent across the board.”

 How did the U.S. do in the 2014 World Cup?